carpentries/instructor-training/episodes/19-introductions.md

 **What will you need to say to convey those characteristics?**
-Consider talking about your research and computational interests as they relate to the workshop, in order to establish yourself as an authority, and to make to workshop more relevant.
+Consider talking about your research and computational interests as they relate to the workshop, in order to establish yourself as an authority, and to make the workshop more relevant.

 **Why are you teaching a Software or Data Carpentry workshop?**
 Why are you an instructor?
 What's motivating you to be there today?
 One